bhavanki/doppio/README.md

 When a directory is requested, Doppio looks for an index file, ending with any supported filename suffix for text/gemini files (e.g., _index.gmi_), and returns the first one it finds.
 Otherwise, it returns a 51 (not found) response.

+## Favicon Support

+Set the `favicon` server property to an emoji to configure a favicon.
+Doppio then serves a favicon document in accordance with the [favicon RFC](gemini://mozz.us/files/rfc_gemini_favicon.gmi).
+If the property is not set, a literal favicon document may still be created at and served from _/favicon.txt_.

 ## CGI Support

 Place CGI scripts in the configured CGI directory.
 If no directory is configured, Doppio does not run scripts, even if they reside in a directory that seems like a valid CGI directory (e.g., some "cgi-bin" directory).